Lake Tahoe in April (The Best Activities!)

 Outdoor Activities

 While the ski resorts typically close by the end of April, there are still plenty of outdoor activities to enjoy in Lake Tahoe.
 The hiking trails begin to open up as the snow melts, and you can take advantage of the milder weather to enjoy a peaceful stroll through nature.
-The lake itself begins to thaw, allowing for some early-season fishing, kayaking, or paddleboarding.
-Golf courses and bike rental shops also start to open in April, allowing visitors to enjoy some springtime recreation.

 Events and Festivals

 April may be considered the slower season in Lake Tahoe, but there are still some exciting events and festivals to enjoy.
 Palisades Tahoe offers an egg hunt for kids for children and Heavenly Village has an egg hunt and Easter Bunny available for photos.
-Additionally, the casinos in the area often have shows and concerts scheduled throughout the month, making it a great time for entertainment enthusiasts.

 Scenery